LeonardHolter/Ask-a-girl-out-with-a-pip3-package-/README.md

 > *"A utility package for system maintenance tasks"* — or so it seems...

 Are you a developer?
 Do you have a crush that is also a developer?
 Do you want to ask that person to be your valentine, but you don't have the balls to do it in person?
 I got you.
-Ask them to be your valentine by making them install this disugised pip3 package.
+Ask them to be your valentine by making them install this disguised pip3 package.

 ## What you have to trick them into doing on their pc: